cvmfs/docker-graphdriver/daemon/README.md

 +----+----------------+-------------------------------------------------+------------+-----------------+------------------------------------------------------------------+
 ```

-Of ocurse you can add as many desideratas as you wish.
+Of ocurse you can add as many wish as you need.

-Now that all the desideratas are in place you can simply start converting them:
+Now that all the wishes are in place you can simply start converting them:

 ```
 $ ./daemon convert